ashutoshmjain/gita/src/knower.md

 # Knower (Work in Progress)

-In Chapter 13, Krishna tells Arjuna that the body (and by extension, the entire universe) is the "field" (*kṣetra*), and the one who understands this field is the "knower of the field" (*kṣetrajña*).
+In Chapter 13, Krishna tells Arjuna that the body is the "field" (*kṣetra*), and the one who understands this field is the "knower of the field" (*kṣetrajña*).

+To understand this idea, let us assume we have a physical field - maybe a field to produce potatoes.
+If I ask you this "Potato Land" is the field and the one who understands how to sow, feritilize, grow, harvest and sell potatoes - who is he?
+A farmer - you would say - right ?
+Actions (Farming) define the identity or type of a doer - a "Farmer" in this example.

+The way there is a thing called "farming" in our potato field, in the same fashion there is skill called "Knowing" in Krishna's field that he dsecribed as "body".

+The way farming is performed with different tools, the "knowing" is performed with (primarily)  five tools - Eyes to see , Ears for hearing, Toungue to taste, Nose to smell, and skin to touch.
+The way to use these tools is to use them to watch the field (the body).
+One who monitors this body all waking hours is called a knower - just the way one who farms is called the "farmer".

 > He then says, "Know Me as the Knower in every field."

+The distinction is qualified here : the farmer in every field may be different (apparently), but the "knower" in every field called "body" is just one - everywhere in every body.
+And that knower is me.
+Every thing in every body - that is observed by knowers - is stored in me.

+The knower may not be complex - like say a complex robot waking up at say Mars.
+All the sensors to check its internals and environment is the "knower module" of the robot, we may call it "robrain" for lack of better words - a complex one.
+But knower can be very simple - lets say a string vibrated - a knower is the one watching the string - a wave function that collapsed.
+That knower is same as the one in every robrain - it just watches the body (the field) and knows its existence.

+In previous chapter when Arjuna had asked to see Krishna - Krishna gave him divine eyes and he told Arjuna - See this entire world in me.
+It means the knower sees the world.

+The field is the body - knower sees the body -- and he sees the world.
+It was a divine intervention.
+How does a knower watching the field starts seeing the world - becomes conscious?
+How does a robot wakes up at Mars or a string starts to vibrate ?
+Through action ?
+Being able to perceive the world and act in it are synonymous.
+A robrain becomes a potatos farmer at Mars.
+The sensors are there to watch the robot's body - but with in that body-watch lies the perception of its universe.
+It just gets flipped through a divine touch.
+The knower module sits at this intersection -  understanding the world through watching the self.

-This essay seeks to understand the characteristics of the "Knower" exploring  modern physics and computing alongside ancient Vedic philosophies of Sāṃkhya and Advaita Vedānta.
+This essay seeks to understand the characteristics of the "Knower" exploring  modern physics and computing alongside ancient Vedic philosophies of Sāṃkhya and Advaita Vedānta that asks a simple question - is body and universe are two separate entities in Samkhya and Advaita both - the path is however just One :

+> See the field - Cleanse the observation through designated actions - seeing the field  with cleansed observation is knowledge - the one with knowlede is knower.
+The process is same - be it Science ( Samkhya) or Faith ( Advaita).

 ## Knowledge vs. Information